-The Monex's series "B" shares are traded on the BMV under the ticker symbol "MONEX".
-The following information details the performance of the share based on the information available from the beginning of its quotation.
+At the end of 2022, Monex's series "A" and series "B" shares were traded on the BMV under the ticker symbol "MONEX".
+The following information details the performance of the series "B" shares in the last 5 fiscal years, in each quarter of the last 2 fiscal years, and in the last 6 months of 2022.
+(Source: SiBolsa).